Jaikant/lambda-image-sharp/README.md

 # Lambda Image Sharp
 This lambda service resizes images.
-Currently it can
+It generates multiple images of different sizes which could be used in the srcSet and sizes attributes in webpages.

+## To Deploy
+serverless deploy -v

 1) Given an image and a desirable width (say `w`), it will create 6 images which are of width: 1/4w, 1/2w, w, 1.5w, 2w, and 3w

 These image sizes can be used to provide optimised images on a website using the img html tag along with the sizes attributes.